tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/快速入门_intl_en.md

 #### Relevant resources
 - Download the source code for the COS XML Go SDK [here](https://github.com/tencentyun/cos-go-sdk-v5).
 - Download the demo [here](https://github.com/tencentyun/cos-go-sdk-v5/tree/master/example).
-- For more information, please see [COS Go SDK API](https://godoc.org/github.com/tencentyun/cos-go-sdk-v5).
+- For more information, see [GitHub](https://godoc.org/github.com/tencentyun/cos-go-sdk-v5).
-- For the complete sample code, please see [SDK Sample Code](https://github.com/tencentyun/cos-snippets/tree/master/Go).
+- For the complete sample code, see [SDK Sample Code](https://github.com/tencentyun/cos-snippets/tree/master/Go).
-- For the SDK changelog, please see [Changelog](https://github.com/tencentyun/cos-go-sdk-v5/blob/master/CHANGELOG.md).
+- For the SDK changelog, see [Changelog](https://github.com/tencentyun/cos-go-sdk-v5/blob/master/CHANGELOG.md).
-- For SDK FAQs, please see [Go SDK FAQs](https://intl.cloud.tencent.com/document/product/436/40774).
+- For SDK FAQs, see [Go SDK](https://intl.cloud.tencent.com/document/product/436/40774).

 >?
-If you encounter errors such as non-existent functions or methods when using the SDK, please update the SDK to the latest version and try again.
+If you encounter errors such as non-existent functions or methods when using the SDK, you can update the SDK to the latest version and try again.
 >

 #### Environmental dependencies